AndrewKehr/Exercise/README.md

 This project uses GitHub Actions to automate the following workflows:

-* Build Docker images for the Node.js app and 2048 game
+* Build Docker images for the Node.js app and Tasky
 * Push images to Amazon Elastic Container Registry (ECR)
 * Deploy the containerized apps to the EKS cluster using `kubectl`
 * Optionally validate infrastructure using Terraform plan/apply